nasa/Common-Metadata-Repository/README.md

 `rm -f ./dev-system/target/`

 ## Using VS Code Calva extenstion
-VS Code has an extension that allows for easier develop of clojure applications.
+VS Code has an extension that allows for easier development of clojure applications.
 Developers can get setup via: [Getting Started with Calva](https://calva.io/getting-started/)

 ## Testing CMR